 Nothing could be further from the truth.

-If you take anything away from this article, let it be this: We don’t have to grieve anything we didn’t lose!
-By focusing on actual losses, we avoid wasting time and energy on the imaginary ones.
+We do not have to grieve anything we did not lose!
+We can focus on our actual losses, and not waste our time and energy on the imaginary ones.

-Do this, and your transition from divorce hell to a satisfying, successful life after divorce will be easier, faster and less traumatic.
-You will feel some much needed control over your recovery from divorce.
+If you do this, your transition from divorce hell to a satisfying, successful life after divorce will be easier, faster and less traumatic.
+You will also feel some much needed control over your recovery from divorce.